 - Spoon it straight from the jar!

-- 2. Spread the cashews on a rimmed baking sheet and bake for 6 to 10 minutes, until they start to turn golden brown but not burnt.
+- Spread the cashews on a rimmed baking sheet and toast for 6 to 10 minutes, until they start to turn golden brown but not burnt.
 Watch your cashews carefully because they can go from golden to gone beyond hope within seconds.
-Immediately transfer the cashews to a plate and let cool to room temperature.
+Immediately dump the cashews onto a plate and let cool to room temperature.